Projectile motion

-Ballistic trajectories are parabolic if gravity is homogeneous and elliptic if it is radial.
+Ballistic trajectories are parabolic if gravity is homogeneous, and elliptic if it is radial.

 In physics, projectile motion describes the motion of an object that is launched into the air and moves under the influence of gravity alone, with air resistance neglected.
 In this idealized model, the object follows a parabolic path determined by its initial velocity and the constant acceleration due to gravity.
 The motion can be decomposed into horizontal and vertical components: the horizontal motion occurs at a constant velocity, while the vertical motion experiences uniform acceleration.

 This framework, which lies at the heart of classical mechanics, is fundamental to a wide range of applications—from engineering and ballistics to sports science and natural phenomena.

 Galileo Galilei showed that the trajectory of a given projectile is parabolic, but the path may also be straight in the special case when the object is thrown directly upward or downward.
 The study of such motions is called ballistics, and such a trajectory is described as ballistic.
-The only force of mathematical significance that is actively exerted on the object is gravity, which acts downward, thus imparting to the object a downward acceleration towards Earth's center of mass.
+The force of mathematical significance that is actively exerted on the object is gravity, which acts downward, thus imparting to the object a downward acceleration towards Earth's center of mass.
 Due to the object's inertia, no external force is needed to maintain the horizontal velocity component of the object's motion.

 Taking other forces into account, such as aerodynamic drag or internal propulsion (such as in a rocket), requires additional analysis.
 A ballistic missile is a missile only guided during the relatively brief initial powered phase of flight, and whose remaining course is governed by the laws of classical mechanics.

 Ballistics (from Ancient Greek βάλλειν 'to throw') is the science of dynamics that deals with the flight, behavior and effects of projectiles, especially bullets, unguided bombs, rockets, or the like; the science or art of designing and accelerating projectiles so as to achieve a desired performance.